AndBobsYourUncle/google-assistant-webserver/README.md

 sounddevice.PortAudioError: Error opening RawStream: Invalid sample rate
 ```

 Then create a file called asoundrc.config in the same folder as clientid.json and follow the recommandations from https://developers.google.com/assistant/sdk/prototype/getting-started-pi-python/configure-audio.
-You can launch all these commands directly from the RPI as the configuration is shared with the container.# google-assistant-webserver
+You can launch all these commands directly from the RPI as the configuration is shared with the container.